nachtvogel4444/nanogames/docs/creating-a-nanogame.md

   - Match.Initialize() is called.
 This is an abstract method that performs initialization specific to the game.

-  - For every player instance, Player.Initialize() is called.
-This is an abstract method that performs initialization specific to the game.

 ### During the match

 The, for every frame, the framework will do this:

+  - Match.Graphics is set to a graphics object that can be used to draw things for every player.
+You can use this to draw the game board, for example.

   - For every player instance:

       * Player.Input is set to the current input state of the player (which buttons the player has currently pressed).

-      * Player.Graphics is set to the current render output.
+      * Player.Graphics is set to the specific player's current render output.
+In multiplayer games, the screen of every player can be different, you can use this to draw things only an individual player can see.

   - Match.Update() is called.
 This is an abstract method that performs update and/or rendering code specific to the game.

-  - For every player, Player.Update() is called.
-This is an abstract method that performs update and/or rendering code specific to the game.
+During Update(), you need to draw onto the Match.Graphics instance and/or onto everyplayer's Graphics instance.

-  - Everything drawn onto a player's Graphics object during either the match or player Update method is shown on the player's screen.
+  - Everything drawn is shown on the screen in a single step.

 ### End

-The game ends when Match.IsCompleted is set to true by an Update() method.
+The game ends when Match.IsCompleted is set to true during the Update() method.
 In this case:

   - The match ends and no further frames are updated/rendered.